Liyunlock/DELL-XPS-15-7590-4K-Touchscreen_OpenCore_Hackintosh/README.md

- ## XPS 15 7590 4K Touchscreen Opencore Hackintosh
+ ## XPS 15 7590 4K Touchscreen Opencore Hackintosh (STOP UPDATING)

+ ## As my XPS 15 is being repaired due to moisture damage, the update will be resumed if the repairs are completed.

  English/[中文](README_TW.md)